sj3/canna-third-party/account_move_line_report_xls/README.rst

 ==========================

-This module extends the functionality of the journal items ('account.move.line') list view and allow you to export the selected lines.
+This module extends the functionality of the journal items ('account.move.line') list view and allow you to export the selected lines or all lines via a pre-configured Excel Template that can be tailored via and inherited module.

 Installation
 ============